PullRequestTimeout/dirt-surfer/documentation.md

 "description" at this point is an empty string.
 This will either be hardcoded into the JSON over time, or programmatically generated into the app with the OpenAI API.
 Placeholder key for now.

 "difficulty" returns one of the four accepted mountainbiking difficulty ratings in North America:
-- "Green" is easiest or beginners
+- "Green" is easiest or beginners.
-- "Blue" is intermediate
+- "Blue" is intermediate.
-- "Black" is advanced
+- "Black" is advanced.
-- "Double Black" is very advanced
+- "Double Black" is very advanced.

 "composition" returns an array and can return any of the following values:
 - "Dirt"